Stanford-Blood-Center/MGP-Public/README.md

 repository's `renv` directory should now contain lots of files, representing the R packages that renv installed.

 Make sure you have set the environment variables.
+Since you are not using the Docker container, you *will* need to set the `DRIVER` environment variable.

 To run the application, run the command `renv run app.R`.
 After a short delay, you should see the message `Listening on http://127.0.0.1:7346` (though you may